MinecraftTAS/TAS-Battle/README.md

 ### TAS-Skywars

-The TAS-Skywars Directory is a collection of Paper Plugins for Minecraft 1.17.1 to make the Skywars servers work. *Empty*
+The TAS-Skywars is a Paper Mod for Minecraft 1.17.1.
+This Mod is installed on a server

 ## Bugs / Feature Requests